 The email templates provided for sending confirmations to the event purchaser and/or attendee are hard coded, so you can't customize or translate their content.
 If you require custom messaging, then set up a customer journey with event, trigger, and email tiles.

-The Settings > Advanced settings > Event management > Website entity configurations settings enable you to expose custom fields through the events API.
+The Settings > Event management > Website table configurations settings enable you to expose custom fields through the events API.
 This can be useful if you develop custom features that use the events API to interact programmatically with event features.
 This is mostly of interest to developers rather than administrators.